-The table on the following page indicates the categories of accessory uses that are permissible by right in each area within the Three Rivers PUD.
+The table 5.2 on the following page indicates the categories of accessory uses that are permissible by right in each area within the TributaryThree Rivers PUD.
 No accessory building or structure shall be used or occupied until the main use building on the lot is being used, except for temporary storage of building supplies during the period of construction of the main use building.
 No accessory building or structure shall be placed on a lot or parcel prior to the issuance of a development permit for the main use building or structure.

-Permissible Accessory Use Residential Neighborhood Commercial Village Center Commercial Air conditioning compressors or other equipment designed to serve the main structure may be located in any required side or rear yard but not closer than five (5) feet from any lot line. х x x x Boat houses or boat shelters X 1 Fences X X X Х Granny flats X X Guardhouses for residential subdivisions. Х Home office subject to continuing compliance with the Nassau County Zoning Code.
-X Limited amount of accessory retail or wholesale use if the following conditions are met: a.
-Those products which may be offered for sale shall be limited to those produced or assembled on site; manufactured by the same company, or it's subsidiary, elsewhere; or manufactured by a another company but warehoused on site for distribution. b.
-The accessory use is contained in the same building as the principal use. c.
+Table 5.2 Permissible Accessory Uses Accessory Use Residential Neighborhood Commercial Village Center Commercial Air conditioning compressors or other equipment designed to serve the main structure may be located in any required side or rear yard but not closer than five (5) feet from any lot line.
+Boat/ watercraft houses or boat shelters Fences Granny flats, guest houses, and carriage houses = Guardhouses for residential subdivisions. • Home office subject to continuing compliance with the Nassau County Zoning-Land Development Code.
+Limited amount of accessory retail or wholesale use if the following conditions are met: a.
+Those products which may be offered for sale shall be limited to those produced or assembled on site; manufactured by the same company, or it's subsidiary, elsewhere; or manufactured by another company but warehoused on site for distribution. b.
+The accessory use is contained in the same building as the principal use. - c.
 The amount of floor area devoted to sales and display of the accessory use product does not exceed twenty-five percent (25%) of the floor area devoted to the principal use. d.
 The accessory retail or wholesale use is clearly accessory to the industrial use on the same site.
+Multi-vehicle garages •

-X Multi-vehicle garages X X Non-commercial green houses and plant nurseries, and utility sheds Х Off street parking and loading meeting requirements of the Nassau County Zoning Code. Х x x x Private portable basketball units shall not be allowed on public or private streets.
+Non-commercial green houses and plant nurseries, and utility sheds Off street parking and loading meeting requirements of the Nassau County Zoning-Land Development Code and Nassau County Ordinance 99-17 Roadway and Drainage Standards. - - - Private portable basketball units shall not be allowed on public or private streets.
 The basketball units shall be allowed in front yard driveways, side and rear yards.
-The basketball unit shall not be located at the opening of the driveway onto a public or private street or any position that might pose a direct danger to automobile traffic on the street. x Private swimming pools and spas located either above or below the existing finished grade of the site, not located within a completely enclosed building, exceed two (2) feet in depth, and exceed one hundred-fifty (150) square feet in surface area.
+The basketball unit shall not be located at the opening of the driveway onto a public or private street or any position that might pose a direct danger to automobile traffic on the street. • Private swimming pools and spas located either above or below the existing finished grade of the site, not located within a completely enclosed building, exceed two (2) feet in depth, and exceed one hundred-fifty (150) square feet in surface area.
 The pool must be intended and used solely for the enjoyment of the occupants or bona fide guests.
 The pools must meet the minimum yards requirements and are prohibited within all upland buffers associated with wetlands.
 The pool must be enclosed by a retaining wall, fence or other structure having a minimum height of four (4) feet so to obstruct access thereto by persons other than the owners or occupants of the premises.
 All gates installed in such walls/fences shall be self-latching with latches placed at least four (4) feet above the underlying ground.
-If the property upon which the pool is located is otherwise adequately fenced, the aforementioned requirement shall be waived. x Recreation/fitness facilities (multi-family complex amenities only) Х X Single-family dwelling or two (2) family dwelling, excluding the use of a manufactured structure or mobile home, only for occupancy by owners or employees thereof. x x x
+If the property upon which the pool is located is otherwise adequately fenced, the aforementioned requirement shall be waived. • Recreation/fitness facilities (multi-family complex amenities only) Single-family dwelling or two (2) family dwelling, excluding the use of a manufactured structure or mobile home, only for occupancy by owners or employees thereof. •